samdepp99/SATYA1989/README.md

 - Provided technical leadership and mentoring to development teams, fostering best practices in integration design and implementation.
 - Oversaw testing, deployment, and maintenance of integrations, ensuring system reliability and scalability.
 - Advised on emerging integration technologies and Oracle Cloud services to support evolving business needs.
-- Skilled in **VBCS, Integration Insights, IDCS, ORDS, App Composer, Page Composer, Sandbox, OCI Object Storage,BICC, Rapid Sheets, FSM, and PaaS adapters, as well as working with Azure ADF**
+- Skilled in **VBCS, Integration Insights, IDCS, ORDS, App Composer, Page Composer, Sandbox, Redwood, OCI Object Storage,BICC, Rapid Sheets, FSM, and PaaS adapters, as well as working with Azure ADF**
 - Additionally, I have functional proficiency in **P2P, O2C, A2R on the ERP side and L2C on the CRM side**.
 - Passionate about simplifying complexities, bringing together data, processes, and people to optimize organizational flow.
 As an avid reader , blogger and Trainer , I enjoy sharing insights and continuously learning